xperimentx/atlas/Atlas/doc/About.md

 * Have a god time !!  :smiley:
 * Create a open source project
 * Little by little, in my spare time.
 Fun :D
-* Based on the my old yualah Atlas code, but now simpler! , cleaner! ... and all those good things.
+* Based on the my old **yualah Atlas** code, but now simpler! , cleaner! ... and all those good things.
-* Share with everyone in open source Atlas, dedicated especially to all those who selflessly publish their work on the internet, of which I have learned so much
+* Share with everyone in open source Atlas, dedicated especially to all those who selflessly publish their work on the Internet, of which I have learned so much.